 Cat Hairballs — What to Watch For

-When your cat brings up a hairball, you might hear a sound like a dry cough, or as if your cat has something stuck in the back of her throat.
+When your cat brings up a hairball, you might hear a sound like a dry cough, or as if your cat has something stuck in the back of their throat.
 It also may be preceded by fluid or food.
-Your cat might also experience constipation while her body is dealing with the hairball.
+Your cat might also experience constipation while their body is dealing with the hairball.

-There are several things you can do to help your cat when she has a hairball.
-From preventing it to helping her pass it, cat hairballs can be a much less stressful experience if you know what you’re dealing with.
+There are several things you can do to help your cat when they have a hairball.
+From preventing it to helping them pass it, cat hairballs can be a much less stressful experience if you know what you’re dealing with.

-There are also specific products designed just to help cats pass hairballs.
+There are also specific products designed to help cats pass hairballs.
 These work as both a laxative and a lubricant to help your cat pass hairballs easily and quickly.
 They’re made to have a pleasant taste, so your cat won’t be resistant to eating it, and they often come in a paste form.
-You can feed it to your cat directly, or apply it to her paws to encourage her to lick it off herself.
+You can feed it to your cat directly, or apply it to their paws to encourage them to lick it off.

 You should have a discussion with your veterinarian to determine if any of these are right for your cat.
 You should also understand that every cat is different and while one product might work wonders on one cat, it might not make a difference to another.
 Your veterinarian will be able to help you figure out what the best course of action is.